 Andrea Lisbona, Founder & CEO of Touchland

-If you’re looking for a more robust digital fulfillment solution, ShipBob is a tech-enabled 3PL that has a network of fulfillment center locations across Australia, Europe, and North America, and best-in-class fulfillment technology.
+If you’re looking for a more robust digital fulfilment solution, ShipBob is a tech-enabled 3PL that has a network of fulfilment centre locations across Australia, Europe, and North America, and best-in-class fulfilment technology.

 Learn more about how ShipBob can help you reduce costs and grow your business by filling out the form below.